alephium/docs/docs/full-node/Full-node-on-raspberry-pi.md

+---
+sidebar_position: 30
+title: Full Node on Raspberry Pi
+---

-# Running a dockeri'zed full node on a Raspberry Pi 4
+# Running a dockerized full node on a Raspberry Pi 4

 In this guide we'll learn: